Miami University Logo

 Mollie Duffy

 Mollie Duffy is a junior honors student majoring in public administration.
 She is a civic engagement fellow at the Wilks Institute for Leadership and Service and holds two national fellowships with Civic Influencers and the Transformative Justice Coalition.
 She also serves on the Armstrong Student Center Board.
 Her research interests include election law and evaluating the effectiveness of United Nations policy.
+Mollie was selected as a Key into Public Service Scholar by Phi Beta Kappa Society in 2024.

 Sam Fouts